luiscostalafc/animal-humane-society/README.md

 - `yarn lint` - check code for errors.
 - `yarn release` - generate a changelog, bump the version of app and create a new tag.
 - `yarn test` - generate the tests.

+Note: This template is dedicated to all the dog lovers out there! 🐶